info-beamer/package-mjpeg-viewer/README.md

 ## Privacy

-An info-beamer device will not permanently store the retrieved images, although retrieved images are temporarily stored in the filesystem.
-The info-beamer operating system is configured so it doesn't immediately persist written data and retrieved images are constantly overwritten by newer versions.
-This usually means that retrieved images are not persisted at all and only kept in the filesystem cache.
+An info-beamer device usually doesn't store the retrieved images, although retrieved images are temporarily stored in the filesystem.
+The info-beamer operating system is configured so it doesn't immediately persist written data and images are constantly overwritten by newer versions.
+This usually means that images are not persisted at all and only kept in the filesystem cache.
+In a future update, a RAM disk might be used to completely avoid storing the images at all.

 The captured images are visible on the device detail page in the live view.
 This captured screen output isn't stored by info-beamer hosted.